keboola/connection-docs/management/project/migration/index.md

 - Keboola Support will run pre-migration validation to check if project can be safely migrated
   - If there are any issues our support will help you resolve them before migrations
 - Keboola Support will migrate a source project into destination project
-  - Snapshot of source project is created and new project is created from the snapshot
+  - Snapshot of source project is created and new project is restored from the snapshot
   - Source project is unchanged and still available
 - New project is now available but it will require
   - Reauthorize all oauth component configurations